Limerencen/CheapFlightsPrototype/CONTRIBUTING.md

 *   Don't fix code style and formatting unless you are already changing that line to address an issue.
 PRs with irrelevant changes won't be merged.
-If you do want to fix formatting or style, do
+If you do want to fix formatting or style, do that in a separate PR.

+*   Unless your PR is trivial, you should expect there will be reviewer comments that you'll need to address before merging.
+We expect you to be reasonably re